nojronatron/nojronatron.github.io/code401-files/android-fundamentals.md

 Together, multiple activities create a User Experience.

-Activities can interact if given permission to do so.
+Activities can interact, if given permission to do so.

 Activities: